commercetools/rmf-codegen/languages/javalang/builder-renderer/java-builder-client/README.md

 ### JavaRequestTestRenderer

-Renders tests for testing the call chain of each resource and method with the query parameters.
+Render tests for testing the call chain of each resource and method with the query parameters.
 Implements a ResourceRenderer

 ## Modules